High Holidays FAQ

 We use prayer books we have created especially for these virtual services.

 Words to prayers and songs will be visible on your screen during services, including translation and transliteration of non-English text.
+You can also access the prayer books online:

-In case you prefer a physical prayer book we offer a few options below.
 Note that we do not use prayer books for family services.

 Is there anything else I should have ready for the services?